Nitheesh-S7/Security-Assessment/README.md

  * X-Content-Type-Options header missing which can make it vulnerable to content sniffing attacks incorrectly assessing MIME type of files
  * Referrer-Policy header missing which can leak sensitive information from url to other sites when clicking links.
  * Content-Security-Policy header not found which prevents attacks by verifiying only whitelisted data are being loaded in the website
- * Drupal version 7 was indentified through x-generator header, Drupal 7 is outdated and has vulnerabilities
+ * Drupal version 7 was indentified through x-generator header, Drupal 7 is outdated and has multiple vulnerabilities
  * Apache default files /icons/README was found which can leak information on server and version
  * HTTP OPTIONS method is allowed which can be used to gain information of webserver and its users if Cross-Orgin-Resource-Sharing (CORS) is incorrectly configured.
  * Strict-Transport-Security_Header (HSTS) not set which allows downgrade attacks from HTTTPS to HTTP
  * No TLS/SSL Support found

  **OWASP ZAP**

  * Strict-Transport-Security_Header (HSTS) not set which allows downgrade attacks
  * Content-Security-Policy header not found on website which makes it more vulnerable to attacks

  **OpenVAS**

+ * Weak Host Key Algorithm found for SSH which uses ssh-dss
+ * Depricated TLS version 1.0 and 1.1 protocols found on certificate which is vulnerable to multiple CVE's
+ * Weak MAC algorithm umac-64-etm@openssh supported on SSH

+ **MX Toolbox**

+ *